ToshioCP/Rake-tutorial-for-beginners-en/sec3.md

 end
 ```

-The second line uses the path map replacement specification.
+The second line uses the `pathmap` replacement specification.

 - `sources` is an array `["src/a.txt", "src/b.txt", "src/c.txt"]`
 - `names` will be an array `["dst/a.txt", "dst/b.txt", "dst/c.txt"]`